Mirror Neutron Stars: Observability prospects

-{\bf \emph{Observability prospects} -- } If mirror matter exists, then mirror neutron stars are a natural consequence that leads to an entirely new type of compact object that may be populating our universe, co-existing with SM neutron stars but completely unconstrained by existing electromagnetic observations.
-Mirror neutron stars, however, can be detected or their existence constrained with future gravitational wave observations.
+If mirror matter exists, then mirror neutron stars are a natural consequence that leads to an entirely new type of compact object that may be populating our universe, co-existing with SM neutron stars but completely unconstrained by existing electromagnetic observations.
+Mirror neutron stars can be detected with future gravitational wave observations.
 The inspiral and coalescence of mirror neutron stars would produce gravitational waves that could be detected by advanced LIGO and its European and Japanese partners.
 Because of their lower mass, the merger phase would be outside their sensitivity band, but the early and late inspirals would remain in band.
 The latter could be used to measure the Love numbers through the binary Love relations.
 A measurement of the masses of the objects, their Love numbers, and lack of electromagnetic signature would then be enough to distinguish between SM neutron stars, primordial black holes, quark stars, and mirror neutron stars.
 For example, if advanced LIGO detected the inspiral of a \textit{single} electromagnetically dark binary with masses around $1 M_\odot$ and Love numbers of $\Lambda \sim {\cal{O}}(100)$, this would only be consistent with mirror neutron stars, as it could not be SM neutron star binary or a quark star binary ($\Lambda \sim {\cal{O}}(10^3)$ for this mass~\cite{Yagi:2013bca}), or primordial black holes ($\Lambda = 0$).
+Given that future gravitational wave observatories will be sensitive to merger events in the entire observable universe~\cite{Sathyaprakash:2012jk,Reitze:2019iox}, this will provide an extremely powerful probe of dark sector compact objects: even a non-observation can severely disfavour many new physics scenarios, despite the difficulty of predicting detailed formation rates for mirror neutron stars from first principles.
+However, it would of course be very interesting to understand the formation rate of mirror neutron star binaries in more detail.